-It is not considered to be contagious, since the rash does not seem to spread from person to person.
+It is not considered contagious since the rash does not seem to spread from person to person.

-The eruption usually begins with a large spot on the trunk called the “herald” patch because it announces the appearance of an eruption spread several days later.
+The eruption usually begins with a prominent spot on the trunk called the “herald” patch because it announces the appearance of an explosion spread several days later.

 Rarely, the rash may cover the neck and face.

-The spots turn into oval spots (about the size of a coin) of salmon-colored or copper-colored skin with scaly margins.
+The spots turn into oval areas (about the size of a coin) of salmon-colored or copper-colored skin with scaly margins.

 The size of the patch varies from 2 to 10 cm.

-The patches on the back are usually vertical and angled to form an appearance of “Christmas tree” or “fir tree”.
+The patches on the back are usually vertical and angled to form an appearance of a “Christmas tree” or “fir tree.”

 About 50% of patients may have some minor discomfort from itching.

-These rashes can usually last 6 to 8 weeks, and extend up to several months.
+These rashes can usually last 6 to 8 weeks and extend several months.